ThrillStays

 Cultural Tips for Morocco

 The surf culture in Taghazout and Imsouane is a blend of Moroccan and international influences.
 Local surfers are skilled and welcoming, and many speak English, French, and Arabic.
-Surf shops and hostels are often run by locals who grew up surfing these waves and can provide the best insider knowledge on conditions and secret spots.

 Get the best ThrillStays tips in your inbox